 The Science and Natural History Museums are two museums within walking distance of one another that provide a unique and interesting outlook on the world around us and its history.
 With a number of different exhibits and shows and performances occurring throughout the year, there is always something new on offer so no two visits will be the same.
 So why should you take a look at the Science and Natural History museum?

 It is hard enough to get kids involved in educational activities that are good for them, so why not intersperse the learning with a bit of fun?
 Both the Science and the Natural History museums offer a completely different take on the concept of learning.
-With a hands on approach to exhibits and different areas of human history (and the human biology), children of all ages can look around and explore at their own pace, wandering around and pointing out areas they think might be interesting.
+With a hands-on approach to exhibits and different areas of human history (and human biology), children of all ages can look around and explore at their own pace, wandering around and pointing out areas they think might be interesting.
 It is a completely self-led learning experience, and it all contributes to expanding their minds.
+Kids can interact differently nowadays, including using the relevant technology to understand what is going on around them.
+There is now digital signage for museums that can get children involved and help them explore a lot further than they used to.

 Something Available for the Whole Family